flutter/website/src/docs/release/breaking-changes/renderbox-dry-layout.md

   }
 ```

-If the subclass does not override `performResize` the implementation of
+If the subclass doesn't override `performResize`, the implementation of
 `computeDryLayout` has to be extracted from the `performLayout` method.
 Basically, `computeDryLayout` needs to do all the work `performLayout` is doing
 to figure out the size of the `RenderBox`.
 However, instead of assigning it